wizenheimer/wizenheimer.dev/content/blog/opinionated-articulation.md

 And real opinions only come from someone who's been in the trenches.

-## Structure of Opinionated Articulation
+## The Anatomy of Problems That Actually Matter

 When you start getting specific about articulation, you realize there's a recurring pattern.
 They tend to hit four key dimensions that turn vague complaints into hypotheses you can actually test: